 I also plan to create more recipes and publish new articles on wellness / natural healing.

-I've decided to go one step further and become a certified Institute for Integrative Nutrition health coach.
-I'm happy to announce that I'm already halfway through the intensive program and should receive my certification in April 2022.
+I've decided to go one step further and become an Integrative Nutrition Health Coach.
+I'm happy to announce that I'm already halfway through the intensive program and should receive my certificate in April 2022.

 I hope you enjoyed this little glance at the life of a blogger.